michaeltreat/Windows-Subsystem-For-Linux-Setup-Guide/readmes/03_understanding_the_file_systems.md

 In the rare cases where you do need to edit an Ubuntu file, then you should use the built in code editor called nano, or use the CLI to install a different one.
 Just remember that you cannot use a GUI here, so you must edit Ubuntu files through the command line.

 ## Using WSL and Updating your Terminal

-Click next to learn how to use WSL in your workflow, and to update your Terminal's look!
+Click [Next](04_updating_terminal_demo.md) to learn how to use WSL in your workflow, and to update your Terminal's look!

-[Next] ()